 What’s great about the Vivosmart 4 is Garmin’s branded Body Battery feature, which lets you know what your energy levels are and advises if you need a rest or if you’re good to go.
 You’ll get up to a weeks’ battery life, too!

 The Fenix range is the top-shelf line from Garmin and, as such, comes packed with advanced fitness and health features.
 Really, they’re designed for athletes.
+In January this year, Garmin released the latest in their Fenix range, the 7.

 So if you’re a little more advanced in your fitness journey and use MFP as a means of eating enough calories to sustain your activities, we cannot recommend the Garmin Fenix 6 Pro highly enough.